jpmeng/opensbli/opensbli/work_flow/WorkFlowReadme.md

 # How to use work flow scripts

+> These set scripts are intended to automatically set up an environment both using and developing OpenSBLI.
+However, they could be also utilised separately for installing [OPS](https://github.com/OP-DSL/OPS) library, HDF5 library, and create an independent Python environment.

 - Tools needed for scripts
   These work flow scripts will require the following tools pre-installed: